claudiodekker/inertia-laravel-testing/README.md

 To reduce the amount of `where` calls, the `whereAll` method exists.

-Since this method checks properties against values by design, there isn't a lot of flexibility like with some of these other methods, and only the array-syntax exists as of right now:
+Since this method checks properties against values by design, there isn't a lot of flexibility like with some of these other methods, meaning that only the array-syntax exists for it right now:

 ```php
 $response->assertInertia(fn (Assert $inertia) => $inertia